vordimous/wellageddev/content/about/index.md

 > [Transplace](https://www.transplace.com/)

-I maintained legacy applications, worked on improvements and new features of existing products, and architected new applications.
+I maintained legacy applications, worked on improvements and new features of existing products like [Realtime Search](#realtime-search), and architected new applications like the [Dynamic EDI Parser](#dynamic-edi-parser).

 ## Projects